timescale/docs/timescaledb/getting-started/compress-data.md

 # Compression policies

-TimescaleDB comes with native compression capabilities, which enable you to analyze and query massive amounts of historical time-series data inside a database while also saving on storage costs.
+TimescaleDB includes native compression capabilities which enable you to analyze and query massive amounts of historical time-series data inside a database while also saving on storage costs.
 Additionally, all PostgreSQL data types can be used in compression.